krestfield/docs/certdog/logs.md

 ``[certdog install]\config\log4j2.xml``

-This file may be updated as required
+This file may be updated as required.
+Refer to the [log4j2.xml documentation](https://logging.apache.org/log4j/2.x/) for more information

 <br>